analyticsgym/analytics_fundamentals/0_sql/4_window_functions.md

 FROM <table_name>
 ```

+#### Window function partition
+- th partition describes the result set of data to apply the function to
+- without a partition specified the entire result set is used as the partition

+#### Window frame
+- window frame clause (optional) used to describe which records to process in relation to the current row and partition given
+- when not specified the default window frame is used for each window function (see below for default behavior without a window frame clause)

 #### Types of window frames
-- window frame clause used to describe which records to process in relation to the current row and partition given
-- without a partition or window frame specified, the window function will process the entire dataset for the given function in relation to the current row
 - ROWS frame: define by fixed number of rows relative to the current row (below frame boundary keywords can be used to specify number of rows)
 - RANGE frame: include records within boundary in relation to current row (below keywords can be used like ROWS)
 - GROUPS frame: defined by a fixed number of peer groups relative to the current row's peer group (not included as part of all DB vendors using SQL)